zpapagianni/US-Energy-Consumption/README.md

 This repository shows a set of R markdown files that I used to analyse the data provided in Table 2.2 of the US Energy Information Administration’s online data browser (https://www.eia.gov/totalenergy/data/browser/).
 The data set contains multiple time series, detailing:

 * Primary US residential energy consumption patterns per energy source (Fossil Fuels and Renewable Energy) from 1949 until 2021.
-* Electricity Retail Sales
+* Electricity Retail Sales.
-* Electrical System Energy Losses
+* Electrical System Energy Losses.

 The aim of this study is to analyse the monthly residential energy consumption in the US, since January 2000.
 The analysis contains parts:

-* Data cleaning
+* Data cleaning.
-* Analysis of Missing Values
+* Analysis of Missing Values.
-* Visualisations
+* Visualisations.
 * Univariate Time series Analysis.
 * Multivariate Time series Analysis.